 Aurelie started out as a registered histochemistry technician who was fascinated by the power of fluorescence microscopy.
 She specializes in the application of image restoration through iterative deconvolution and enjoys the challenge of developing protocols to capture dynamics in your living specimens and reconstruct and analyze 3D information using Bitplane Imaris.
 Her imaging experience includes many types of tissues and cells, from whole mount corneas to large and small brain bits, to bacteria, virions and parasites.
 Contact Aurelie

-The ALM Core is located on the 4th floor of the Hildegard Lamfrom Biomedical Research Building in rooms LBRB 451, LBRB 474, LBRB 476, LBRB 478, and LBRB 481.
-The director's office is LBRB 405. → See map
+Marquam Hill: The ALM core is on the 4th floor of the Hildegard Lamfrom Biomedical Research Building in rooms LBRB 451, LBRB 474, LBRB 476, LBRB 478, and LBRB 481.
+The director's office is LBRB 405.

 South Waterfront: The ALM core is in the microscopy suite on Parking level 2 in the basement of the Collaborative Life Sciences Building in rooms P2N006 and P2N010